rhavourd/mtf-based-on-so-simple-theme/_posts/articles/2017-06-07-press-release.md

-**About Michigan Takes Flight:** The nine-member board of directors of Michigan Takes Flight are also the directors of the Greater Flint Pilots Association (GFPA), a premier not-for-profit general aviation recreational flying club based at Flintishop International Airport since 1975.
+**About Michigan Takes Flight:** The nine-member board of directors of Michigan Takes Flight are also the directors of the Greater Flint Pilots Association (GFPA), a premier not-for-profit general aviation recreational flying club based at Flint Bishop International Airport since 1975.